Former Cherokee Nation chief justice, Vietnam veteran, receives Medal of Honor at White House

-Over 50 years since he returned from Vietnam, a longtime Oklahoma attorney and former Cherokee Nation chief justice has been presented the nation's highest military honor for his actions there.
+More than 50 years after he returned from Vietnam, a longtime Oklahoma attorney and former Cherokee Nation chief justice has been presented the nation's highest military honor for his actions there.

-Dwight Birdwell was presented the Medal of Honor by President Joe Biden on Tuesday in a ceremony held at the White House.
+Dwight Birdwell was awarded the Medal of Honor by President Joe Biden on Tuesday in a ceremony at the White House.

-Birdwell, who was recognized for his bravery during an enemy assault in 1968, was one of four Vietnam veterans presented the medal Tuesday.
+Birdwell, who was recognized for his bravery during an enemy assault in 1968, was one of four Vietnam War Army veterans presented the medal Tuesday.

 The others were Spc.
 Dennis M. Fujii, Maj.
 John J. Duffy and Staff Sgt.
 Edward N. Kaneshiro, who was recognized posthumously.